 What to Consider When Choosing a USB Hub

 Compared to most tech gadgets, USB hubs don’t cost much.
-You can buy a top of the line device for less than $50, while reliable budget models can be found for under ten bucks.
+Even top of the line versions cost under $100, and reliable budget models can be found for under ten bucks.

 Powered USB Hubs and Charging Devices

-Some powered USB hubs support Power Delivery, which lets you fast-charge phones, tablets, or even the laptop itself over USB C. If you’re planning to charge your laptop like this, make sure that the hub has enough power to do it.
+Some powered USB hubs support Power Delivery, which lets them provide power to your laptop as well as whatever’s plugged into them.
+If you’re planning to charge your laptop like this, make sure the hub has enough power to do it.
 While some laptops need as little as 30W, others need as much as 85W to charge at full speed.
-Check the specifications carefully!